Vitamin A: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Retinoids may help to prevent cancer by inducing tumor suppressor genes called retinoic acid receptors (RAR) which are absent in many malignant tumor cells, likely due to gene methylation.
-Once demethylated, they can be induced by RAR to function and inhibit the growth of cancer cells.
+Retinoids can help prevent cancer by inducing tumor suppressor genes called retinoic acid receptors (RAR) that are absent in many malignant tumor cells, probably due to gene methylation.
+Once demethylated, it can be induced by RAR to function and inhibit the growth of cancer cells.
 Vitamin A acts as an antioxidant and a free radical scavenger.
-As such, it reduces oxidative stress and stimulates immune function in cases of cancer.
+Thus, it reduces oxidative stress and stimulates immune function in cases of cancer.

 Usages associés